Punktum-dk/epp-service-specification/README.md

 The addition of a new contact has to adhere to some policies.

-1. If the contact is the proxy, only the billing role can be added
+1. If the contact is the admin, only the billing role can be added
 2. If the authenticated user is a registrar only billing can be added
 3. The new contact is requested to accept the role, so the operation is asynchronous